Back to blog

 The foundation of Cortex Agents is the classic agentic loop: the LLM iteratively calls tools until it has enough information to respond.
 This directly implements the ReAct pattern, interleaving reasoning with action.

-The agent processes responses recursively, handling tool calls until it receives a final text response:
+The agent processes responses in a multi-round loop, handling tool calls until it has gathered sufficient context:

 }